19 January – 2 February, 2018, Dodges Ferry, Southern Tasmania

-YOUR LEAD TEACHER: Hannah Moloney is a professional permaculture designer who works with urban and rural land holders to design landscapes that are true to them and the surrounding environment.
-She completed her Permaculture Design Course in 2008, her Permaculture Diploma in 2011, has a post-graduate diploma in community cultural development and has been designing and building permaculture gardens and working on community projects that create positive change since 2001.
-She’s been teaching permaculture since 2009 across Australia with the likes of the Southern Cross Permaculture Institute, Milkwood Permaculture and at home in Tasmania with Good Life Permaculture.
+YOUR LEAD TEACHER: Hannah Moloney is a professional permaculture designer who has been working with urban/rural property owners since 2012 to create productive, beautiful landscapes.
+With a strong background in community cultural development she’s been working on community projects that create positive change since 2001 and teaching permaculture since 2009 across Australia with the likes of the Southern Cross Permaculture Institute (since closed), Milkwood Permaculture and at home in Tasmania with Good Life Permaculture.

 In recent years Hannah has had the pleasure of working alongside some of the most celebrated permaculturalists in the world including David Holmgren (co-founder of permaculture), Rosemary Morrow and Dave Jacke (US author of Edible Forest Gardens).
 In 2015 she was awarded the Tasmanian ‘Young Landcare Leader Award’ for her work with Good Life Permaculture and co-founding Hobart City Farm.
 You can read more about Hannah here.

 Nick Towle is a passionate advocate for sustainability and permaculture and brings a diverse set of skills to the course including home-based sustainability practices and community economic systems.
 His most recent permaculture adventure has involved establishing the RESEED Trust, a two acre urban property in the heart of Penguin (NW Tasmania) which is being developed into a permaculture demonstration site and sustainability education centre.